 URLs: For some of our actions we include the Internet addresses for: Reading copies of rulemaking documents; submitting comments on proposals; and getting more information about the rulemaking and the program of which it is a part.
-(Note: To submit comments on proposals, you can go to our electronic docket which is at: http://docket.epa.gov/edkpub/index.jsp.
-Once there, to get into the edocket for a particular rule you will need the edocket identification number.
-We include this number in the additional information section of Agenda entries that have already been proposed.
-EDOCKET, EPA's electronic public docket and comment system, will be replaced by an enhanced Federal-wide electronic docket management and comment system located at www.regulations.gov.
-When that occurs, you should be redirected to that site to access the docket and submit comments.
-Follow the on-line instructions to access this docket and submit comments.
+(Note: To submit comments on proposals, you can go to our electronic docket which is at: www.regulations.gov.
+Once there, follow the on-line instructions to access the docket and submit comments.
+A Docket identification (ID) number will assist in the search for materials.
+We include this number in the additional information section of many of the Agenda entries that have already been proposed.)